agmccrei/HumanL23Circuit_a5PAM_AGM2023/README.md

 To run simulations, install all of the necessary python modules (see lfpy_env.yml), compile the mod files within the mod folder, and submit the simulations in parallel (e.g., see job.sh).

 In job.sh, the number in the mpiexec command (see below - 1234) controls the random seed used for both the circuit variance (i.e., connection matrix, synapse placement, etc.) and the stimulus variance (i.e. Ornstein Uhlenbeck noise and stimulus presynaptic spike train timing).
+Simulations using 400 processors will take less than 10 mins when running 4.5s long simulations.

 mpiexec -n 400 python circuit.py 1234